 Wildlife in Toro Semliki

 Toro-semliki contains the same key species as Queen Elizabeth and Murchison Falls National Parks; Elephant, Buffalo, Uganda Kob, Waterbuck, Warthog, Giant Forest Hog, Hippopotamus.
-Primates include Chimpanzees, Baboons and Monkeys including Vervet, Red-tailed and Black and White Colobus.
-Uniquely, the 200 strong Elephant population includes savannah and forest Elephant plus a hybrid form from inter-breeding.
+Primates include Chimpanzees, Baboons, and Monkeys including Vervet, Red-tailed, and Black and White Colobus.
+Uniquely, the 200 strong Elephant population includes savannah and forest Elephants plus a hybrid form from inter-breeding.
 Researchers from the University of Indiana have been studying chimpanzees in the riverine forest at Mugiri close to Semliki Safari Lodge.

-There are chances of encountering the chimpanzees when you take a primate walk.
+There are chances of encountering chimpanzees when you take a primate walk.

-The reserve boosts of 440 bird species including Red-necked falcon, Black-billed Barbet and the turkey like Abyssinian Ground-hornbill.
+The reserve boosts 440 bird species including Red-necked falcon, Black-billed Barbet, and the turkey like Abyssinian Ground-hornbill.
 The Shoebill is usually sighted in the marshes of Lake Albert.

 There is a campsite and budget bandas run by UWA on the shores of Lake Albert at Ntoroko, these have to be booked in advance.
 Meals are prepared at the canteen at the campsite.

 Another campsite is at the reserve headquarters in Karugutu.
 Semliki Safari Lodge run by a private concessionaire The Uganda Safari Company offers an upmarket tented camp.